-- Technical compatibility of the subsystem with the system they are being integrated into on the basis of TSIs, national rules and registers; - Safe integration of the subsystems on the basis of TSIs, national rules and CSMs; and - For CCS subsystems including trackside ERTMS equipment the positive decision of the Agency. - it informs the applicant within one month of the receipt of the application that the file is complete or asks for relevant supplementary information. - it verifies the completeness, relevance and consistency of the file and when applicable the compliance with the positive decision issued by the Agency for trackside ERTMS equipment. - In processing the APS application, it takes into account any decision of nonapplication of TSI granted according to Art 7 of Directive (EU) 2016/797. - it issues the APS for fixed installations or informs the applicant of its negative decision within a pre-determined time that does not exceed 4 months from receipt of all relevant information and it has a process to support this.

-The NSA takes corrective actions when needed and regularly checks and reviews its processes to ensure that:

-- it processes the file for renewal or upgrading of fixed installations in accordance with the application guidance document provided to the applicants. - it informs the applicant within one month of the receipt of the file that it is complete and asks for relevant supplementary information. - In case of ERTMS trackside equipment, it cooperates with the Agency when examining the file. - The criteria applied by the NSA to evaluate if a new authorisation is required, or not, is on the basis of if: - The overall safety level may be adversely affected; - It is required by the national implementation plan; and - Changes are made to the values of the parameters on the basis the APS was issued. - It takes the decision that a new authorisation is required or not within a pre-determined time that does not exceed 4 months from receipt of all relevant information.

-The NSA takes corrective actions when needed and regularly checks and reviews its processes to ensure that:

-- 1. The decision-making criteria described to the applicant in the application guidance document are applied by the NSA. - 2.
-The issued decision is duly substantiated by the NSA. - The NSA conducts an active exchange of views and experience with other NSAs in order to harmonise their decision-making criteria. - The NSA checks that ERADIS has been updated as appropriate before delivering the APS for fixed installations.
+Technical compatibility of the subsystem with the system they are being integrated into on the basis of TSIs, national rules and registers; Safe integration of the subsystems on the basis of TSIs, national rules and CSMs; and For CCS subsystems including trackside ERTMS equipment the positive decision of the Agency. - it informs the applicant within one month of the receipt of the application that the file is complete or asks for relevant supplementary information. - it verifies the completeness, relevance and consistency of the file and when applicable the compliance with the positive decision issued by the Agency for trackside ERTMS equipment. - In processing the APS application, it takes into account any decision of non application of TSI granted according to Art 7 of Directive (EU) 2016/797. - it issues the APS for fixed installations or informs the applicant of its negative decision within a pre-determined time that does not exceed 4 months from receipt of all relevant information and it has a process to support this.
+Renewal/upgrading for Level 3, plus: e NSA takes corrective actions when needed and regularly checks and reviews its presses to ensure that: pro - it processes the file for renewal or upgrading of fixed installations in accordance with the application guidance document provided to the applicants. - it informs the applicant within one month of the receipt of the file that it is complete and asks for relevant supplementary information. - In case of ERTMS trackside equipment, it cooperates with the Agency when examining the file. - The criteria applied by the NSA to evaluate if a new authorisation is required, or not, is on the basis of if: The overall safety level may be adversely affected; It is required by the national implementation plan; and Changes are made to the values of the parameters on the basis the APS was issued. - It takes the decision that a new authorisation is required or not within a pre-determined time that does not exceed 4 months from receipt of all relevant information.
+Decision making for Level 3, plus: e NSA takes corrective actions when needed and regularly checks and reviews its ocesses to ensure that: 1.
+The decision-making criteria described to the applicant in the application guidance document are applied by the NSA.
+2. 3.
+The NSA conducts an active exchange of views and experience with other NSAs in order to harmonise their decision-making criteria.
+4. the APS for fixed installations.